ivuorinen/starred/README.md

 - [rvolz/BicBucStriim](https://github.com/rvolz/BicBucStriim) - BicBucStriim streams books, digital books.
 It fills a gap in the functionality of current NAS devices that provide access to music, videos and photos -- but not books.
 BicBucStriim fills this gap and provides web-based access to your e-book collection.
 - [ryanwinchester/kwiki](https://github.com/ryanwinchester/kwiki) - markdown wiki/blog
 - [santigarcor/laratrust](https://github.com/santigarcor/laratrust) - Handle roles and permissions in your Laravel application
-- [sendgrid/sendgrid-php](https://github.com/sendgrid/sendgrid-php) - The Official Twilio SendGrid Led, Community Driven PHP API Library
+- [sendgrid/sendgrid-php](https://github.com/sendgrid/sendgrid-php) - The Official Twilio SendGrid PHP API Library
 - [shaarli/Shaarli](https://github.com/shaarli/Shaarli) - The personal, minimalist, super-fast, database free, bookmarking service - community repo
 - [spatie/checkout](https://github.com/spatie/checkout) - Remember the order id in the checkout process of a webshop
 - [spatie/laravel-backup](https://github.com/spatie/laravel-backup) - A package to backup your Laravel app